-4.7 ADDITIONAL REQUIREMENTS FOR OPERATIONS BY AEROPLANES WITH TURBINE ENGINES BEYOND 60 MINUTES TO AN EN-ROUTE ALTERNATE AERODROME INCLUDING EXTENDED DIVERSION TIME OPERATIONS (EDTO)

-4.7.1 REQUIREMENTS FOR OPERATIONS BEYOND 60 MINUTES TO AN EN-ROUTE ALTERNATE AERODROME

-- 4.7.1.1 Further to the provisions of Section 36A of the Air Navigation Regulations, an operator conducting operations beyond 60 minutes from a point on a route to an en-route alternate aerodrome shall ensure that: - For all aeroplanes: - En-route alternate aerodromes are identified; and - The most up-to-date information is provided to the flight crew on identified en-route alternate aerodromes, including operational status and meteorological conditions; - For aeroplanes with two turbine engines, the most up-to-date information provided to the flight crew indicates that conditions at identified en-route alternate aerodromes will be at or above the operator's established aerodrome operating minima for the operation at the estimated time of use.
+- 4.7 ADDITIONAL REQUIREMENTS FOR OPERATIONS BY AEROPLANES WITH TURBINE ENGINES BEYOND 60 MINUTES TO AN EN-ROUTE ALTERNATE AERODROME INCLUDING EXTENDED DIVERSION TIME OPERATIONS (EDTO) - 4.7.1 REQUIREMENTS FOR OPERATIONS BEYOND 60 MINUTES TO AN EN-ROUTE ALTERNATE AERODROME - 4.7.1.1 Further to the provisions of Section 36A of the Air Navigation Regulations, an operator conducting operations beyond 60 minutes from a point on a route to an en-route alternate aerodrome shall ensure that: - a) For all aeroplanes: - 1) En-route alternate aerodromes are identified; and - 2) The most up-to-date information is provided to the flight crew on identified en-route alternate aerodromes, including operational status and meteorological conditions; - b) For aeroplanes with two turbine engines, the most up-to-date information provided to the flight crew indicates that conditions at identified en-route alternate aerodromes will be at or above the operator's established aerodrome operating minima for the operation at the estimated time of use.

-Note: Guidance on compliance with the requirements of these provisions is contained in Attachment C.
+Guidance on compliance with the requirements of these provisions is contained in Attachment C and also contained in the Extended Diversion Time Operations (EDTO) Manual (Doc 10085).

-- 4.7.1.2 Further to the provisions of Section 36A of the Air Navigation Regulations and in addition to the requirements in 4.7.1.1, all operators shall ensure that the following are taken into account and provide the overall level of safety intended by the provisions of ICAO Annex 6, Part I: - Operational control and flight dispatch procedures; - Operating procedures; and - Training programmes.
+- 4.7.1.2 Further to the provisions of Section 36A of the Air Navigation Regulations and in addition to the requirements in 4.7.1.1, all operators shall ensure that the following are taken into account and provide the overall level of safety intended by the provisions of ICAO Annex 6, Part I: - a) Operational control and flight dispatch procedures; - b) Operating procedures; and - c) Training programmes.